Research so far on this course ...

 The course involves:

-Worksheets to help understand and practice those skills.
+1 downloadable guide to help understand and practice those skills

-Brief weekly contact with a clinician via email and telephone (not available in every course).
+1 brief session with a clinician via email and telephone

-The course aims to provide the information and skills that you would normally receive from a psychologist, if you attend a specialist treatment facility or university counselling service.
-The course runs over 5 weeks, although students get several months access tot he course.
+The course aims to provide the information and skills that you would normally receive from a Clinical Psychologist.

 What have we found so far?